gamelab/kiwi.js/README.md

 ## Release Notes for this Version

+Number tags refer to [GitHub issues](https://github.com/gamelab/kiwi.js/issues).

+### v1.2.0 "Williams"

+#### New Features

+* Pro architecture tools out the wazoo
+* All `Component` objects on a Group or Entity will automatically update when the State updates.
+This permits a full Entity Component System. (#122)
+* `Clock` greatly improved (#143)
+  - Time can run at any rate, in any direction
+  - `rate` property available on clocks
+  - Animation, Tween, and TweenManager can now use any Clock
+* Timer Helpers implemented.
+You can now call `Clock.setInterval` and `Clock.setTimeout`, rather than mess around with three or more calls to get the same effect.
+These helpers run on game clocks, and will respect clock manipulation and pausing. (#44)
+* `Kiwi.Log` added.
+This replaces and upgrades `console.log` functionality, with recording, tagging, and selective muting.
+It's a big step up for debug! (#117)
+* `Kiwi.Utils.Color` object can record and output color values in a very wide range of formats, including RGB, RGBA, HSL, HSV, CSS color functions, and normalized or integer values. (#135)
+  - TextField, State, and Kiwi.Utils.Canvas now use Color objects.
+* File system is more flexible
+  - Parallel loading option for lightning-fast downloads
+  - Load files with easy-to-use parameters
+  - Easily manage state-specific files
+* `Transform` optimisations (#141)
+  - Improved performance
+  - Transform may be set `lock = true` to prevent updates and increase performance
+  - Transform may be set `ignoreParents = true` to save performance with objects whose parents don't update
+* `Animation` has a `Signal` called `onComplete` which fires after finishing (#143)
+* `TextField` now has a hitbox (#137)
+* Game `domParent` parameter can now use CSS selectors (#131)
+* `Kiwi.Utils.Common.between( x, a, b )` method added.
+It's much faster to check if something is between two numbers now. (#118)
+* `Input.Pointers` now has `pressed` and `released` getters, allowing you to see if a mouse or finger was pressed or released in the last frame only. (#115)
+* `Camera.transformPointToScreen` added, allowing you to translate world points to screen coordinates.
+This is the opposite of `Camera.transformPoint`. (#112)
+* You may now reassign `Tween.object`, transferring a Tween from one object to another. (#109)
+* `State.loadProgress()` can now estimate bytes loaded (#66)

+#### Bug Fixes

+* `scaleType: Kiwi.Stage.SCALE_FIT` now scales correctly when browser window is manually resized to be smaller than the canvas. (#147)
+* XHR loading works with Nodewebkit where status codes are unavailable (#144)
+* `Kiwi.Utils.Common.defaultToString` is now in camelCase (#140)
+* `TileMapLayer.getOverlappingTiles` now works correctly with negative coordinates (#139)
+* `Kiwi.Time.Clock.removeTimer` works correctly (#138)
+* Audio objects now loop correctly after being paused and resumed (#132)
+* `PluginManager` now correctly allows requirements that match or exceed requested version number, rather than those that match or precede it. (#130)
+* Game prints the correct error message when no stage was specified, or an incorrect stage was specified. (#129)
+* Mouse events now include button data. (#126)
+* `AnimationManager` now calls `onUpdate` after changing `cellIndex`, ensuring that callbacks have more accurate data regarding cells. (#125)
+* `StaticImage.objType()` now reports "StaticImage" instead of "Sprite" (#119)
+* Spritesheet texture atlas correctly enumerates number of cells. (#116)
+* `Timer` resumes where it left off after being paused (#113)
+* File loader now correctly interprets files without extensions in CocoonJS (#106)

+#### Deprecations and Removals

+* `Textfield` is deprecated in favour of `TextField` alias (#134)
+* `Kiwi.Utils.Common.defaultToString` is now in camelCase (#140)

+#### Project Architecture

+* Switched to Typescript 1.4.
+Run `npm update` to upgrade your packages.

+More details can be found on the [Kiwi.JS repo](https://github.com/gamelab/kiwi.js) under the [1.2.0 milestone](https://github.com/gamelab/kiwi.js/issues?q=milestone%3Av1.2.0)

+## Release Notes for Previous Versions

 ### v1.1.1

 #### Bug Fixes

 * Blend modes now work correctly in CocoonJS when `deviceTarget: Kiwi.TARGET_COCOON` is set, fixing a number of bugs.
 This allows CocoonJS deployment to a wider range of devices with more reliable quality.
 * Methods on a number of Geometric Objects (such as the `angleTo` method on `Point`) have been fixed.
 * Mouse events (down, up, scrollwheel and move) now prevent the default action from escaping to the rest of the page.
 * For CocoonJS the default stage colour is now '#000000'.
 Even if your game doesn't fill the entire screen, the WebGL renderer will use this colour to fill all parts outside of the game area.

 More details on the problems solved can be found on the [Kiwi.JS repo](https://github.com/gamelab/kiwi.js) under the [1.1.1 milestone](https://github.com/gamelab/kiwi.js/issues?q=milestone%3Av1.1.1+is%3Aclosed)

-## Release Notes for Previous Versions

-### v1.1.0
+### v1.1.0 "Iwutani"

 #### New Features